-Far from being a place void of life in winter, the garden takes on a new life, with new birds, seasonal plants and different perspectives.
+Far from being a place void of life in winter, the garden fills with new birds, seasonal plants and different perspectives.

 Winter in the garden is a wonderful time.
 The bare trees open views which are not possible with summer foliage.
 The gardeners undertake tree felling work at this time of year - as we work to restore the garden to it's 1764 state, and the time of creator Ralph Allen's death.

-The garden is surprisingly green throughout the winter, with glossy green laurels, and others evergreen trees and shrubs, there are even flowers to be found on the vibernums.
+The garden is surprisingly green throughout the winter, with glossy green laurels, and other evergreen trees and shrubs, there are even flowers to be found on the vibernums.

-As winter progresses the snowdrops and wild garlic start to show their heads - bringing promise of the new season ahead.
-Cold frosty mornings are paired with steam rising over the lower lakes, and the opportunity to wrap up warm for a winter walk....
+Cold frosty mornings are paired with steam rising over the lower lakes, and the opportunity to wrap up warm for a winter walk.